-We teach the National Curriculum and the Early Years Foundation Stage Curriculum.
+At Norfolk Community Primary School, we teach the National Curriculum and the Early Years Foundation Stage Curriculum.
 We make sure that children have lots of opportunities to “bring the curriculum to life” with special events and educational visitors.
-As a city Sheffield has a wonderful range of experiences to offer – in music, drama, theatre, museums and galleries.
+As a city, Sheffield has a wonderful range of experiences to offer – in music, drama, theatre, museums and galleries.
 We use our pupil premium money to make sure that every child is able to take full advantage of these opportunities.
 We want children to leave primary school inspired and interested to carry on learning throughout their lives.

-We pride ourselves on the standard of music and drama in school.
-We also use lots of drama, discussion and role play in our teaching – not just in English, but for example in geography and history.
+We pride ourselves on the standard of drama in school.
+We also use lots of drama, discussion and role play in our teaching – not just in English, but across the whole curriculum.

 What is the Cornerstones Curriculum?